 Review, Selection, and Notification

-Each nomination received by the June 9, 2017 deadline will be reviewed by a panel of community leaders, volunteers, and staff of the Governor’s Office on Service and Volunteerism.
+Each nomination received by the posted deadline will be reviewed by a panel of community leaders, volunteers, and staff of the Governor’s Office on Service and Volunteerism.
 Nominations will be scored and ranked, based on eligibility.
 Following a fact-checking process, the Governor’s Office on Service and Volunteerism will notify each recipient of his/her selection.
 Each recipient and guests will be invited to an awards ceremony in the fall.

 Please note: All selected recipients must provide a digital photograph for promotional use on social media, website, and in awards event materials upon notification of award selection.